 The official field of view is 102 degrees, which puts it in the “excellent” range.
 When I tested it with the Sites in VR app, it did seem to be in the high 90s.
 The field of view depends on the phone you have — mine is a Pixel XL — so your experience may vary.

 Also, if you have an older phone with a low-resolutions screen, you won’t want a high field of view because it makes the image look pixellated.
-But with a new, high-resolution phone like mine, the wide field of view is excellent.
+But with a new, high-resolution phone like mine connected to one of the best mobile plans, the wide field of view is excellent.

 The official weight is 15 ounces, which is a little heavier than I like.
 However, some of that weight is in the headphones, which makes it a bit more balanced on your head.
 I personally didn’t have a problem with the weight while wearing it.